-- 138. GECC had to decide what to do given its actual knowledge: (i) of the Conspiracy; (ii) that Petters Capital was a Conspirator; (iii) of its own conduct relative to the Conspiracy; (iv) that it had provided Petters Capital in 2000 with a financing statement termination; and (v) that Petters wanted another termination to induce a new lender to finance Petters Capital, a known fraudulent operation. - 139.
-Given, among other things, the PBF Financing Statement's public filing, GECC had constructive knowledge, implied actual notice and (upon information and belief) actual knowledge, that if it agreed to Petters' request, Petters Capital's new lender would be the Palm Beach Funds. - 140.
-Upon information and belief, GECC then internally communicated -- between and among (i) Morrone; (ii) Morrone's GECC superior; (iii) Leanne Manning (a GECC Minnesota-based Vice President who "originated" the Petters Capital Line); and (iv) GECC counsel -- about whether to terminate the GECC Financing Statement. - 141.
-On March 3, 2003, GECC (through Morrone) -- knowing that a refusal to assist in terminating the GECC Financing Statement would arouse suspicions as to what had occurred in the Fall of 2000 and the circumstances under which GECC took the Final Payment as well as run counter to GECC's agreement not to disclose what it learned -- sent an "urgent" communication to Petters and Petters Capital, through Menczynski, copying GECC Vice President Leanne Manning, consenting to the termination of both the GECC Financing Statement and the California GECC financing statement
+131. GECC had to figure out what to do given its actual knowledge: (i) of the Conspiracy; (ii) that Petters Capital was a Conspirator; (iii) of its own conduct relative to the Conspiracy; (iv) that it had provided Petters Capital in 2000 with a financing statement termination; and (v) that Petters wanted another termination to induce a new lender to finance Petters Capital, a known fraudulent operation.

+132. Given, among other things, the PBF Financing Statement's public filing, GECC had constructive knowledge, implied actual notice and (upon information and belief) actual knowledge, that if it agreed to Petters' request, Petters Capital's new lender would be the Palm Beach Funds.

+133. On March 3, 2003, GECC (through Morrone) -- knowing that a refusal to assist in terminating the GECC Financing Statement would arouse suspicions as to what had occurred in the Fall of 2000 and the circumstances under which GECC took the Final Payment as well as run counter to termination of both the GECC Financing Statement and the California GECC financing statement

+GECC's tacit agreement not to disclose what it learned -- sent an "urgent" communication to Petters and

+Petters Capital, through Menczynski, copying GECC Vice President Leanne Manning, consenting to the